ropensci-archive/cranchecksdocs/README.md

 I wanted to display R code and its output as well as Shell code (curl&jq) and their output.

-For that I added two knitr hooks, see content/maintainers.Rmd and its results in content/maintainers.md.
+For that I tweaked the docuapi theme, and added two knitr hooks, see content/maintainers.Rmd and its results in content/maintainers.md.

 * Code chunks with no shell option are rendered in R code fences (output included)

-* Code chunks with results="asis" (for shell code) have the shell part of their source and the pretty output in JSON code fences rendered in JS code fences.
-Why JS?
-I wanted both the shell script and output to appear in the same language tab and with Slatedocs it seems you can't get several languages in a tab so I chose a language that'd work ok as highlighting for both shell and JSON.
+* Code chunks with results="asis" (for shell code) have the shell part of their source rendered in shell code fences and the pretty output in JSON code fences or XML code fences.
+These three languages (shell, JSON, XML) are rendered in the Shell tab.

-* From code chunks with results="asis", headers are rendered in YAML code fences in a header tab.
+* From code chunks with results="asis", headers are rendered in YAML code fences that are displayed in a header tab.

+When editing an Rmd, knit it to md using `rmarkdown::render()`.
+When editing several Rmd, source `make.R`.